Margo17/React-The-Complete-Guide/README.md

 ## Additional assignments

-In addition to projects there were quizes and exercizes in each module which had to be passed for 100% completion.
+In addition to projects there were quizes, code reviews, exercises and retrospective in each module which had to be passed for 100% completion.

 ## What I've learned